 - Gold Lamplighter, New England Society for Healthcare Communications

 I live in Maine with my husband and our three cats.
-We have two daughters, one son-in-law, and one adorable granddaughter.
+We have two daughters, one son-in-law, and two adorable granddaughters.

 Catching Health is everywhere

-Turner Publishing runs stories from Catching Health in its community publications and its Boomer Magazine.
+- Turner Publishing runs Catching Health articles in its community newspapers.